What is the NCREIF?

-Therefore, the properties used in the NPI are supposed to be valued as often as every three months.
-It means that every time they are being reported, they are also being valued at least four times annually.
+The properties used in the NPI are supposed to be valued as often as every three months.
 The appraisal can be done internally or externally but should undergo an external valuation at least once every three years.

 NPI Inclusion Attributes

-For a property to be included in an NPI, they should fulfill the set-out requirements.
+For a property to be included in an NPI, it should fulfill the set-out requirements.